 3. PARTNERSHIPS AND ROLES: Provide the names, titles, and the specific roles of each partner (including BLM contributions) that will be involved in this project through added expertise, funding, in-kind contributions, etc.

-4. PROBLEM STATEMENT AND IMPLICATIONS: Describe the conservation/management problem and how the project addresses this need.
+4. PROBLEM STATEMENT AND IMPLICATIONS: Describe the conservation/management problem and how the project addresses this need and how BLM management might make use of this information.
 Include a description of the geographic area(s).

-5. OBJECTIVES: Describe the project goals and objectives and how they will address the management problem.
+5. OBJECTIVES: Describe the project goals and objectives and how they will address a management need.
 Objective statements should be directly linked to management needs described in the Problem Statement.

 6. SCOPE: Identify whether the project addresses a local, regional, or national conservation issue.